abranadia/Fall2024project/README.md

 Project Usage
 Open the calculator, input the required values, and click the relevant button to calculate results.
-The test is not working but i tied my best with giving it a try
+The test is not working but i tried my best with giving it a try